Where to set up your educational business in Europe?

 • Strong appeal to Indian and Latin American students.

-Approximate lead times: 6 to 12 months, depending on the region.
+Indicative timeframe: 6 to 12 months depending on the region.

-Strengths : academic credibility and dynamic international flows.
+Key advantage: strong academic credibility and dynamic international student flows.

 Best practices: